 There is one local buyer, however, that can buy your inherited house regardless of its current condition and without you footing the bill any longer.

 An Easier Way to Sell Your Inherited House

-Selling your inherited house to Osborne Homes provides several advantages over working with a real estate agent or managing an FSBO deal.
+Selling your inherited house to Osborne Homes provides several advantages over working with a real estate agent.
+Or managing an FSBO deal.
 We buy homes as-is, with no cleaning or repairs required on your part.
-You won’t have to advertise it, show it repeatedly, or pay a real estate agent’s commission.
+You won’t have to advertise it.
+Just show it repeatedly, or pay a real estate agent’s commission.
 And if you do have rental tenants already, we will take over all the responsibilities and hassle.
-Since we’ve bought thousands of houses all across California, we know how to make the process simple for you.
+Since we’ve bought thousands of houses all across California.
+We know how to make the process simple for you.